About Note Takers

 - Don't assume the professor will find someone else to take notes for you if your note taker is absent from class.
 It is your responsibility to get the notes from a classmate or to ask your professor for assistance.

-- Do talk with the disability services director as soon as possible if you are having problems with note taking services.
+- Do talk with the Disability Resources and Services Director as soon as possible if you are having problems with note taking services.